elidotpy/rebecca/README.md

 # Rebecca - An AI virtual assistant

 - made by elidotpy, for fun, and for learning (don't expect much from me. please.)
+- i tried to keep it organized, i swear

 # Features

 ## Tools

-a tool is what the AI can do _besides_ chatting.
-For example, with tools, it can create, read and delete files.
+a tool is what the AI can do _besides_ chatting. with tools, it can do basically anything, as long as there's a tool for that.

 ### Tools Rebecca can use: